rodrigobelloso/fib/README.md

 make test-full

 # Run tests with Valgrind (memory leak detection)
+# Note: Requires valgrind to be installed
 make test-valgrind

 # Run tests with all sanitizers
 make test-sanitizers
 ```

+**Test Dependencies:**

+- `test` and `test-full` require the `fib` executable to be built
+- `test-valgrind` requires valgrind to be installed
+- Test scripts automatically check for required dependencies and provide clear error messages if missing

 #### Code Quality: